naitsok/controlled-ptt/Sensors/README.md

 ## Sensors

+This directory contains the C# projects for the Sensor modules.
+Each Sensor module contains the C# application, the sketches for Arduino studio to program the boards, and instructions for board wiring.
+The core of each Sensor module is the [BaseSensor](./BaseSensor) DLL.
+All C# modules must reference and inherit from the [BaseSensor](./BaseSensor) class.
+The [ControlledPTT.App](../App) also references the [BaseSensor](./BaseSensor) and uses it to create the selected particular Sensor modules.

 ### Requirements

-Each sensor part consists of two compnents: (1) the C# module to read the data sent from the sensor; (2) board connected to the sensor hardware and PC.
+Each sensor part consists of two compnents: (1) the C# module to read the data sent from the sensor and send in to the [ControlledPTT.App](../App); (2) board connected to the sensor hardware and PC.
 The following requirements are in place:

 - [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) to run the C# module on a PC with Windows OS. .NET Framework 4.7.2 is included by default in Windows 7 or higher.
 - [Arduino Studio 1.8.13](https://www.arduino.cc/en/software) or higher.
 Arduino Studio is needed to install necessary drivers and upload the program to the board.
 More details in the [sensors section](#selecting-sensor-part).